microsoft/BusyBox/README.md

 ## BusyBox assembly instructions

 For fully building a instrumented BusyBox capable of state logging, see the [BOM]().
-TODO(dean) add BOM.
+TODO: add BOM.

 First print the BusyBox following [Printing Instructions](cad/printing_instructions.md) with details on files to print and any details on print settings.

 ## Electronic Assembly:

-TODO(dean): add instructions on how to assemble electronics with pictures
+TODO: add instructions on how to assemble electronics with pictures

 ## Firmware Flashing:

-TODO(dean): add instructions on how to flash Arduino Nanos with firmware.
+TODO: add instructions on how to flash Arduino Nanos with firmware.

 ## Data Collection Guide